johneckberg/notes/docker_&_k8/intro_to_docker.md

 - Microservices Microservices Microservices
 - Things we nee to quickly spin up and spin down (like for example a CI/CD job runner)
-- They share the same host kernel, giving them a smaller footprint
+- They share the same host kernel, giving them a smaller footprint.
+Each container does contain a separate OS in every way beyond the kernel.
+It has its own user-space applications / libraries and for all intents and purposes it behaves as though it has its own kernel.

 ## Dockerhub